Validity and Reliability of Discrete Movement Assessments in HumanTrak

 Statistical analyses compared lower limb joint angles from the two methods using one-dimensional Statistical Parametric Mapping (SPM) to identify significant differences.
 Between-day reliability was assessed with Intraclass Correlation Coefficients (ICCs), Mean Absolute Error (MAE) and Minimal Detectable Change (MDC).

-The number of trials required to maximize reliability was determined by calculating Intraclass Correlation Coefficient (ICC) values using one to five trials per participant, identifying the minimum number of trials needed to achieve an ICC within 0.025 of the maximum ICC.
+The number of trials required to maximize reliability was determined by calculating ICC values using one to five trials per participant, identifying the minimum number of trials needed to achieve an ICC within 0.025 of the maximum ICC.

 Key Findings